mzattera/b2fJ/docs/index.md

 It will simply invoke the JDK compiler and compile your classes using the b2fJ libraries, instead of using the standard ones.

-Notice that you can provide a class-path to your own classes and libraries by setting `CLASSPATH` variable properly.
+Notice that you can provide a class-path to your own classes and libraries by setting `CLASSPATH` variable properly; in case you are not familiar with this, please have a look at this [nicely written article](http://kevinboone.net/classpath.html).

+* Make sure to set your `CLASSPATH` to the "root(s)" of your class packages.
+* Go to the folder where your `main()` class reside.
+* Launch `b2fJc` from there (just provide the `.java` file name without path).
+* Same applies to to the "linking" step below.

 Also, any Java 1.8 compiler can be used for compilation, as long as you make sure `lib\classes.jar` is used instead of standard Java class libraries.